binaryatwork/HourlyBackground/README.md

 # HourlyBackground
-Background will be modified hourly
+This is a simple pebble watch app.
+Background color will be changed hourly.